nicklalone/IGME-689---Assembly_6502/README.md

 * Print an instruction manual
 * Make a game box (i'll provide some links and what materials and can help)

+# Important Resources
+This is an [Obsidian](https://obsidian.md/) Instance.
+If you want to view it all, please download the repo and open it in Obsidian.
+## IDEs, Useful Webpages, and Other Tutorials
+I am one person who himself is still learning the finer points of Assembly 6502.
+I'm also teaching in a classroom in a college and as such, I have to make sure that certain bureaucratic requirements are met.
+In recognition of that, i'm going to include a variety of resources.
+### Development Environments, Emulators, and IDEs
+#### Development Environments
+* 8 Bit Workshop - This is the IDE i'll be using in class.
+It is fantastic and the tie-ins to Github make it far more worthwhile.
+It additionally has capacity to develop for Batari Basic as well as the NES.

+*
+#### Emulators,

+#### IDEs

 This course owes a tremendous amount of thanks to:
 1. [Atari Age](https://atariage.com/index.php)
 2. [Steven Hugg and 8BitWorkshop](https://8bitworkshop.com/docs/blog/author/steven-hugg.html)